top of page

 - Other purchases such as leggings, tights, hair pieces will be communicated.

-School Year Supply Fee: $45 (includes Christmas recital outfit and two recitals) + spring costume fee (cost TBD, due date spring 2026) all to be paid directly to Tutor
+School Year Supply Fee: $45 (includes Christmas recital outfit and two recitals) + spring costume fee (cost TBD, due date 10/1/26) all to be paid directly to Tutor

 Class Description: